Sann5/Sann5.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I started a new position as a software engineer at the [Food Systems Biotechnology](https://fsb.ethz.ch/) group at ETH Zürich 👨🏻‍💻 🚀
+👨🏻‍💻 I started a new position as a software engineer at the [Food Systems Biotechnology](https://fsb.ethz.ch/) group at ETH Zürich.